 Who currently owns the land?

-Inland Homes has entered into an agreement to purchase the Cavalry Barracks site from the Ministry of Defence, and is now preparing a planning application for the development of the site.
+Inland Homes has entered into an agreement to purchase the Cavalry Barracks site from the Ministry of Defence, and has prepared planning application for the development of the site.

 What is happening to the family housing in Beavers Crescent and Cavalry Crescent (off Beavers Lane)?

 These homes do not form part of our planning application.

 When is the Ministry of Defence moving out?